 - Various other platforms (various functional websites, both accessible and non-accessible to members of the public)

-The Web Team will work with other teams across the institution as required to provide further statements as appropriate to describe accessibility compliance across other platforms/frameworks.
-We will endeavour to do this by September 2020 and our work will continue until the year end.
+The Web Team continue to work with other teams across the institution to provide further statements as appropriate to describe accessibility compliance across other platforms/frameworks.

 We know some parts of this website are not fully accessible: